tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ### Adventurer

+#### Biting Skull

+Arrows and bolts with this property have the skulls of rats, snakes or other vermin attached just behind the arrowhead.
+Sling-stones with this property are actually tiny chattering skulls.
+The animated skulls bite and shriek distractingly when they strike; a creature hit with this ammunition has its Initiative reduced by 4.

+---

 #### Bitter

 A target struck by one of these barbed missiles takes a -2 penalty to all saves until the end of their next turn.